rfvgyhn/min-ed-launcher/README.md

 2. Add the `-auth_password=code` argument to your launch options. `cmd /c "MinEdLauncher.exe %command% /autoquit /EDH -auth_password=code"`

    You can also create a separate shortcut.
 Right click game in your Steam library and create desktop shortcut.
-Edit the properties of the shortcut to include the `-auth_password=code` argument. `steam://rungameid/359320// -auth_password=code` The two trailing slashes are important.
+Edit the properties of the shortcut to include the `-auth_password=code` argument. `"C:\Program Files (x86)\Steam\Steam.exe" -gameidlaunch 359320 -auth_password=code`.
 Then just edit this shortcut with the new exchange code each time instead of changing your Steam launch options.

+### Steam Shortcuts
+You can create multiple shortcuts with different launch parameters.
+Prefer avoiding the steam protocol handler as it has some [quirks] that make it more of a pain to use.

+Example _Target_ field for a shortcut that launches Odyssey:

+`"C:\Program Files (x86)\Steam\Steam.exe" -gameidlaunch 359320 /edo`

 ### Troubleshooting
 Debug logging is placed in the standard log location for your operating system: